selecky/quandoo_challenge/README.md

 ## Description

-- On initialization, the app checks if the internet connection is available.
+- On initialization, the app checks if an internet connection is available.
 If yes, then it fetches JSON data from Quandoo's public test API and turns it into
 Restaurant Dart objects.
-When not, the user is prompted to connect.
+If not, then it prompts the user to connect.
-- Main screen is composed of a restaurant cards with main photo and name.
+- Main screen of the app is composed of a restaurant cards with main photo and name.
 These cards are arranged in list on mobile and grid on tablets.
 - On card tapping, the user is sent to a detail screen where all the photos of the restaurant are available for viewing through swiping.
 Additionally, restaurant address and rating are displayed.
-- On tablets, the layout is divided into master and detail view.
+- On tablets, both master and detail views are on the same screen.

 ## Technical details